Why are Android Media Players so Popular for Digital Signage?

 - Android devices, like the Navori Stix 3700, support 4K screen resolutions.
 They can also drive multiple digital signage displays for restaurant menu boards and video wall applications.

-Android media players cost a lot less than your typical Windows PC.
+An Android media player costs a lot less than your typical Windows PC.
 For starters, media players for Android don’t require the same level of customizability or expandability.
 You never need to upgrade a device’s RAM or GPU, and most them include SD media slot in case you ever want to increase data storage capacity.
-Media players that run on Android can fulfil every digital signage user’s needs right out of the box.
+Android media players can fulfil every digital signage user’s needs right out of the box.

 There is no “Windows tax” with Android media players because Android OS is based on an open-source operating system.
 As anyone knows, the cost of a Windows OS license can add significantly to each PC that you deploy out in the field and this can have a significant impact on your finances.

 Everyone knows about the dreaded Windows “blue screen of death”.
 It’s one reason why media player for Android have really taken off in popularity.
 Android is a proven mobile operating system that powers most of the world’s smartphones and tablets.

 Since most digital signage players operate 24/7, reliability is a top requirement.
 Android media players have proven to be extremely reliable, especially purpose-build devices like Navori’s STiX media players.
 Look for Android media players that are designed and engineered for digital signal use.

 Ease of deployment